 - Developing a stroke awareness message to be delivered at a sporting/theater/music event

-- Hosting a series of stroke education sessions in-person or virtually during May, Stroke Month
+- Hosting a series of stroke education sessions in-person or virtually during May, Stroke Awareness Month

 - Hosting a large/small community education event